AggregateNinja/HealthDashboard/README.md

 This project will complete various health checks on a GitHub repository, including if it has a LICENSE file, README.md file, .gitignore file, has had a commit within the last 6 months, and if it uses GitHub actions.
 Simply enter the URL for a GitHub repository and click the "Check Files" button to run the health check.

+In order to keep things simple, a minimalist design was chosen, which uses Bootstrap for displaying webpage components using its grid system.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.0.

 ## Getting Started